yuanzh/aspect_adversarial/README.md

 -------

 ### To-do
-  - [ ] source code for generating synthectic data
+  - [ ] documentation for generating synthectic data and training the model
-  - [ ] source code for training model on the synthectic data
+  - [ ] source code for the review dataset